 Vaccines and Guillain-Barré Syndrome

 The notion that Guillain-Barre syndrome (GBS) could be a consequence of vaccination was born of the swine influenza vaccine program administered in the United States in 1976.
 At the time, the estimated risk of GBS following receipt of the swine flu vaccine was estimated to be about 1 per 100,000 recipients.
 Since that time, the relationship between influenza vaccine and GBS has been variable.
 For example, Canadian researchers assessed the risk of GBS after seasonal influenza vaccination in Ontario, Canada, between 1993 and 2011.
 They found that the risk of GBS within six weeks of an influenza illness was much greater than after influenza vaccination.
-The attributable risks were one GBS admissions per million vaccinations compared with 17 GBS admissions per million influenza infections.
+The attributable risks were one GBS admission per million vaccinations compared with 17 GBS admissions per million influenza infections.
 Therefore, one could reasonably argue that influenza vaccine prevents GBS.
+Unfortunately, people with a history of GBS are often under the impression that they cannot get the influenza vaccine, but the recommendations by the Centers for Disease Control and Prevention, only suggest a “precaution” for influenza vaccination if someone developed GBS within six weeks of receipt of an influenza vaccine.
+A “precaution” means that the patient and their healthcare provider should weigh the relative risks and benefits of the vaccine versus disease to decide which is the less risky choice.
+Other people with a history of GBS (i.e., GBS that did not occur within six weeks of getting an influenza vaccine) can receive influenza vaccine.

-Additional studies listed below showed that neither measles, mumps, rubella, HPV, meningococcal conjugate, polio, pneumococcal, varicella, Hib, rabies, tetanus, diphtheria, hepatitis A, nor hepatitis B vaccines were associated with an increased risk of GBS.
+Additional studies (such as those listed below) showed that current routinely used versions of MMR (measles, mumps, rubella), HPV, meningococcal conjugate, polio, pneumococcal, varicella, Hib, rabies, hepatitis A, and hepatitis B vaccines are not associated with an increased risk of GBS.

 Frisch M, Besson A, Clemmensen KKB, Valentiner-Branth P, Molbak K, et al. Quadrivalent human papillomavirus vaccination in boys and risk of autoimmune diseases, neurological diseases and venous thromboembolism.
 International Journal of Epidemiology 2018;47(2):634-641.